Almic-Developer/demo-money-management-app/README.md

 A Flutter application for tracking income and expenses with AI-powered financial insights.

+**🏆 Hackathon Submission**: This project was developed for the [Cursor Meetup Surabaya: Hackathon](https://luma.com/lz9ugsbd) - the first Cursor hackathon in Indonesia with 75+ participants.

 ![App Icon](assets/unnamed_borderless.jpg)

 ## 📱 What is this app?